DivineOmega/cachet.php/README.md

  * Metrics
 * Updating of component statuses
 * Sanity checks on all requests
-* Useful PHP exception thrown to aid debugging
+* Useful PHP exceptions thrown to aid debugging

 ## Dependencies